The burden of dental disease in India is increasing more and more .

-In simple terms all this phenomena comes under Dental anxiety.
-More than 70-80% people avoid going to the dental clinic because of this Dental anxiety only.
+In simple terms, all these phenomena come under Dental anxiety.
+More than 70-80% of people avoid going to the dental clinic because of this Dental anxiety only.

-If you have doubts you can ask this question to your friends or family members, they will confirm this is the prime reason they are avoiding to meet a dentist.
+If you have doubts you can ask this question to your friends or family members, they will confirm this is the prime reason they are avoiding meeting a dentist.

 Dental anxiety is very common and can affect people of any age.

 - Excessive sweating